html-validate/html-validate/docs/rules/long-title.md

+---
-@ngdoc rule
+docType: rule
-@name long-title
+name: long-title
-@category seo
+category: seo
-@summary Require title not to have too long text
+summary: Require title not to have too long text
-@description
+---

 # require title not to have too long text (`long-title`)